jolinajavier02/jolinajavier02/README.md

 [www.broccobae.com](https://www.broccobae.com) | Jun 2025 – Jul 2025
 **Tools:** Figma, GitHub, VS Code, Notion

-• Designed a responsive website layout in Figma based on a plant-based lifestyle brand
-• Translated Figma design into clean, semantic HTML and CSS structure using Visual Studio Code
-• Implemented responsive design techniques for cross-device compatibility (desktop, tablet, mobile)
-• Organized and structured project files for scalability and code clarity
-• Used Git for version control and GitHub for code repository and deployment
-• Configured custom domain (broccobae.com) using Porkbun and integrated it with GitHub Pages
-• Deployed the site live, managing DNS settings, hosting, and updates independently
-• Ensured smooth navigation and user experience through intuitive layout and styled UI elements
-• Published demo pages for header navigation buttons as part of live prototype testing
+*Designed a responsive website layout in Figma based on a plant-based lifestyle brand* *Translated Figma design into clean, semantic HTML and CSS structure using Visual Studio Code* *Implemented responsive design techniques for cross-device compatibility (desktop, tablet, mobile)* *Organized and structured project files for scalability and code clarity* *Used Git for version control and GitHub for code repository and deployment* *Configured custom domain (broccobae.com) using Porkbun and integrated it with GitHub Pages* *Deployed the site live, managing DNS settings, hosting, and updates independently* *Ensured smooth navigation and user experience through intuitive layout and styled UI elements* *Published demo pages for header navigation buttons as part of live prototype testing*

 ### 💸 **Globetrone Online Bank App – UX Case Study**